johancuda/Interactive-Map-Vanilla-JS/README.md

 ## Interface

 The interface is composed of a control menu on the right allowing the user to switch between different Tile Layers (for better visualization) and to add and remove different layers from the map as well.
-The last layer, called "Slider layer" allows the user
+The last layer, called "Slider layer" allows the user to visualize the markers rom a chronological perspective.

 ## Authors